msuganthan/aws-solution-architect/docs/36-amazon-kinesis.md

 #### Kinesis vs SQS ordering

-* Let' assume 100 trucks, 5 kinesis shards, 1 SQS FIFO
+* Let's assume 100 trucks, 5 kinesis shards, 1 SQS FIFO
 * **Kinesis Data Streams:**
   * On average you'll have 20 trucks per shard
   * Trucks will have their data ordered within each shard